 Thinking about a career at St John’s?

-Join us on Tuesday, 14th December for a live webinar discussing all things pupillage, from our application and interview process, to life as a pupil, and the type of life and career you can expect as a barrister at St John’s Chambers.
-Our panel will include members of our pupillage committee as well as former and current pupils.
-Register here.
+On Tuesday, 14th December 2021 our barristers and current pupils presented a live webinar discussing all things pupillage, from our application and interview process, to life as a pupil, and the type of life and career you can expect as a barrister at St John’s Chambers.

 For detailed information about our application and pupillage process, take a look at our pupillage policy: here.